Evrotas (river): Climate

 The Evrotas Valley enjoys a sunny and warm Mediterranean climate (Köppen: Csa).
 The interior of the valley records the highest summer mean maximum temperatures in Greece and is comparable to areas of Andalusia in terms of summer average highs.
 This is due to the interior's geographical location between Taygetus and Parnon mountains, completely cut out from the sea on all directions, some 30 km away from the shores.
 As the meltemi winds sweep Greece during the summer, both mountains provide a constant hot foehn winds effect which strongly affects the interior of the valley.

-During July 2023 the Hydro Meteorological station of the National Observatory of Athens in Evrotas registered a record mean max temperature of 42.3°C. On August 3, 2021 the Evrotas station recorded 47.4°C. On average this station records 43 days annually with temperatures over 40.0°C. On July 30, 2021 the Kelefina Hydro Meteorological station of the National Observatory of Athens recorded 47.1°C.
+During July 2023 the Hydro Meteorological station of the National Observatory of Athens in Evrotas registered a record mean maximum temperature of 42.3°C. On August 3, 2021 the Evrotas station recorded 47.4°C. On average this station records 43 days annually with temperatures over 40.0°C. On July 30, 2021 the Kelefina Hydro Meteorological station of the National Observatory of Athens recorded 47.1°C.

-In July 2023 the World Meteorological Organization station in Gytheio registered 46.4°C which is the highest temperature ever recorded in the National Observatory of Athens fan aspirated stations network.
+In July 2023 the World Meteorological Organization station in Gytheio registered 46.4°C, the highest temperature ever recorded in the National Observatory of Athens fan-aspirated stations network.